 - March 11, 2020 – Governor John Bel Edwards declared a state of emergency (Proclamation Number 25JBE 2020) in response to COVID-19

-RESOURCES AND INFORMATION APPLICABLE TO YOUR PRACTICE DURING THIS EMERGENCY:
+RESOURCES AND INFORMATION APPLICABLE TO PRACTICE OR LICENSURE DURING COVID-19

 - TELEHEALTH/TELEPSYCHOLOGY– The Board requires a license (or temporary registration) in Louisiana to practice psychology via telehealth.
 If you are licensed in Louisiana, no additional certification is required to utilize this modality.
 LSBEP has adopted guidelines that address the practice of Telepsychology as well supervision via Telepsychology (Louisiana Telepsychology Guidelines).
 In all cases, you are expected to follow the provisions of the Psychology Practice Act, the Louisiana Administrative Code, Title 46.
 Psychologist and any other provision related to your practice in Louisiana.
 NOTE: Due to the relaxation of HIPPA guidelines and the CMS Telehealth Waiver outlined in the resources below, the requirement under LSBEP Telepsychology Guidelines which require “two-way video and audio transmissions simultaneously” is likewise waived for the duration of this emergency.

 - Louisiana Department of Health –